huggingface/blog/leaderboard-drop-dive.md

 ---

 # Open LLM Leaderboard: DROP deep dive
-Recently, [three new benchmarks](https://twitter.com/clefourrier/status/1722555555338956840) were added to the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard): Winogrande, GSM8k and DROP.
+Recently, [three new benchmarks](https://twitter.com/clefourrier/status/1722555555338956840) were added to the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard): Winogrande, GSM8k and DROP, using the original implementations reproduced in the [EleutherAI Harness](https://github.com/EleutherAI/lm-evaluation-harness/).
 A cursory look at the scores for DROP revealed something strange was going on, with the overwhelming majority of models scoring less than 10 out of 100 on their f1-score!
 We did a deep dive to understand what was going on, come with us to see what we found out!

 ## Initial observations
 DROP (Discrete Reasoning Over Paragraphs) is an evaluation where models must extract relevant information from English-text paragraphs before executing discrete reasoning steps on them (for example, sorting or counting items to arrive at the correct answer, see the table below for examples).
 The metrics used are custom f1 and exact match scores.